 More than 2,100 schools received report cards in the state.

-It is the fifth time that DPI has issued School Report Cards.
+It is the sixth time that DPI has issued School Report Cards.
 The state did not release report cards in 2015.
-Middleton-Cross Plains Area School District has had all of its schools in the top two categories three of the five times the cards have been released.

 Clark Street Community School, a charter school for students in grades 9-12 and a laboratory for innovative education, informing teaching and learning throughout MCPASD., was rated for the first time and received a score of 48.2.
-The 21st Century eSchool for online students participate in an alternate accountability process because they have small numbers of students at state tested grades, and therefore, do not have enough assessment data to receive an overall accountability rating.
+The 21st Century eSchool for online students participated in an alternate accountability process because they have small numbers of students at state tested grades, and therefore, do not have enough assessment data to receive an overall accountability rating.